VeRCYe Pipeline Inputs Documentation

 2024/T-0/california/california.geojson

-If you do not use our conversion from shapefile to GeoJSON, you will need to manually ensure that each GeoJSON contains a centroid column that has the same format as extracted in convert_shapefile_to_geojson.py.
+If you do not use our conversion from shapefile to GeoJSON, you will need to manually ensure that each GeoJSON contains a centroid column that has the same format as created in utils/convert_shapefile_to_geojson.py and contains a column cleaned_region_name_vercye, containing the file's name.

 3. Years and Timepoints